- Faculty Development

 The reviews of Faculty Research Assistants, Instructors and Courtesy Faculty going up for promotion will end at the College level.
-The College is responsible for ensuring that the promotion and tenure guidelines and procedures are followed, and for reporting results of Faculty Research Assistants, Instructors and Courtesy faculty promotions to Faculty Affairs no later than April 15, 2021.
+The College is responsible for ensuring that the promotion and tenure guidelines and procedures are followed, and for reporting results of Faculty Research Assistant, Research Associate, and Instructor faculty promotions to Faculty Affairs no later than April 12, 2024.

 University Review and Recommendation

-Each dossier will be reviewed for completeness by the Senior Vice Provost for Faculty Affairs.
+Each dossier will be reviewed for completeness by the Vice Provost for Faculty Affairs.
 Where additional information is needed, the candidate's supervisor or dean will be contacted.

 Completed dossiers that have received uniformly positive recommendations at the previous levels of review will be forwarded to the Provost and Executive Vice President, who will assure that University-wide standards have been met.
 In reaching a final decision, the Provost and Executive Vice President may confer with others as appropriate.
-All dossiers that have received mixed recommendations at the unit or college level will be reviewed by the University Administrative Promotion and Tenure Committee, which is chaired by the Provost and Executive Vice President and consists of the Senior Vice Provost for Faculty Affairs, the Vice President for Research, the Vice Provost for Outreach and Engagement, the Vice Provost for Undergraduate Education and the Vice Provost and Dean of the Graduate School.
+All dossiers that have received mixed recommendations at the unit or college level will be reviewed by the University Administrative Promotion and Tenure Committee, which is chaired by the Provost and Executive Vice President and consists of the Vice Provost for Faculty Affairs, the Vice President for Research, the Vice Provost for Extension and Engagement, the Vice Provost for Academic Affairs and the Vice Provost and Dean of the Graduate School.

 The purpose of the University review is to ensure that all faculty are held to common standards, and to resolve disagreements in previous recommendations.
 In cases in which the members of the University Administrative Promotion and Tenure Committee are divided over the final recommendation, or in which their recommendation differs from those of the college or unit, the candidate's dean and supervisor will both be invited for discussion.